 Now, think about the performance management system implemented in your organization or the last organization for which you worked.
-Table 1-1 summarizes the various purposes served by a performance management system.
-Which of these purposes are being served by the system you are considering?
-Which are not?
-What are some of the barriers that prevent achieving all six purposes?
+Table 1.1 summarizes the various purposes served by a performance management system.
+Which of these purposes is being served by the system you are considering?
+Which is not?
+What are some of the barriers that prevent achieving all size purposes?